maoosi/prisma-appsync/docs/demo/post.md

 Multiple Posts delete mutations can take one input:

--   `where`: `PostWhereInput!` A required object type specifying a field with a unique constraint (like title).
+-   `where`: `PostWhereFilterInput!` A required object type specifying a field with a unique constraint (like title).

 **Standard deleteMany mutation**